Signed in as:

 12: Fear of Letting Go.

-Each Hindrance hinders the development of its associated Meditation Marker.
-Creating the conditions for the Meditation Marker to develop will calm the hindrance that is aligned with it.
+Each Hindrance impedes the development of calm in its associated Meditation Marker.
+Creating the conditions for developing a particular Meditation Marker will calm the hindrance that impedes it.

 Meditative Hindrances.
 Meditation Markers.